 Restricting tryptophan intake has been shown to slow aging and promote longevity.

-There are a variety of different ways to help protect against the potentially inflammatory and stress promoting effects of tryptophan.
+There are various ways to help protect against tryptophan’s potentially inflammatory and stress-promoting effects.

 See more here